theGOvet/thepeteyeguide/resources/photo.md

 1. **Lighting**
    - **First, take a photo without flash** using natural light.
 (Your pet may not tolerate a second attempt if startled by the initial flash.)
-   - **Then, take a second photo** in a dimly lit room (not completely dark) with the flash enabled for better clarity.
+   - **Then, take a second photo** in a dimly lit room (not completely dark):
+     • Either with the flash enabled for better clarity
+     • Or by using a small torch/phone light held at an angle to the eye.
+This often reduces glare and highlights eye details more clearly.
+   - ⚠️ *Safety note:* Don’t shine a light directly into your pet’s eye for long — just a brief moment is enough to capture the photo.

 2. **Assistance**
    - Have someone help hold your pet’s head steady while you take the photo—doing this alone can be challenging.